Sir George Downing, 1st Baronet: Personal details

 Mary (died 1728), and Lucy (died 1711).

 Early career

 In 1636, he was in school in Maidstone, Kent.
 His family joined Winthrop in America in 1638, settling in Salem, Massachusetts.
 Downing attended Harvard College and ranked second out of nine students in the first graduating class of 1642.
 He was hired by Harvard as the college's first tutor.
 During his later life, he was frequently insulted because of his obscure origins and supposedly dubious New England education.

-In 1645, he sailed for the West Indies on a ship that also carried slaves, as a preacher and instructor of the seamen, and arrived in England some time afterwards, becoming chaplain in the regiment of Colonel John Okey, who had allegedly sponsored Downing's education in America.
+In 1645, he moved to the West Indies as a preacher and instructor of sailors, and arrived in England some time afterwards, becoming chaplain in the regiment of Colonel John Okey, who had allegedly sponsored Downing's education in America.

 Service under Cromwell

 Between 1647 and 1651, Downing pursued a military career, having abandoned preaching, and took part in the battles of Dunbar in 1650 and Worcester in 1651.
 In this period, he was a strong upholder of the republican cause and supported the execution of Charles I. He was appointed scoutmaster-general of Cromwell's forces in Scotland in November 1649, and as such received in 1657 an annual salary of £365 and, from 1656, he received £500 as a Teller of the Exchequer.

 In 1654, Downing was elected Member of Parliament for Edinburgh, then for Carlisle in 1656 and 1659.
 His first diplomatic appointments were to France in 1655 to remonstrate on the massacre of the Protestant Vaudois and as envoy to the Duke of Savoy in 1656.
 In December 1657, he was appointed Ambassador to the Dutch Republic, resident at The Hague.
 Although in his earlier years, Downing was strongly anti-monarchical, he was one of the first to urge Cromwell to take the royal title and restore the old constitution.

 As scoutmaster-general, Downing had been in charge of gathering intelligence and managing a network of spies.
 As English ambassador, Downing viewed intelligence gathering about Dutch intentions and Royalists plots as a major part of his function, tactics he later employed against regicides and other republicans there.
 Cromwell's aims were to effect a union of the Protestant European powers, to mediate between Portugal and the Dutch Republic and between Sweden and Denmark, but also to defend English commercial interests against Dutch competition.
 Political union between the two nations had already been rejected by the Dutch in 1654, as was a proposal for a military alliance against Spain in return for a promise to exempt the Netherlands from the provisions of the Navigation Act, but Cromwell persisted.

 Although Downing was unable to realise Cromwell's plans during his first period in the Netherlands, he gained insight into the Dutch Republic's system of public finance.
 He applied the same principles in reforming royal finances during the early Restoration period of 1660 to 1665.